 This work is licensed under a Creative Commons Attribution 3.0 License.

 Griffin, Kenneth W.; Scheier, Lawrence M.; Acevedo, Bianca; Grenard, Jerry L.; and Botvin, Gilbert J., "Long-Term Effects of Self-Control on Alcohol Use and Sexual Behavior among Urban Minority Young Women" (2011).
 CGU Faculty Publications and Research.
-Paper 139.
+139.